Marion Tinsley: Checkers career

-After reading a book by Millard Hopper, he became interested in the game.
+After reading a book by Millard Hopper, Tinsley became interested in the game.

-He enlisted in the Navy in 1945 and was stationed at Gulfport, Mississippi, where he won the Southern Louisiana Open.
-In 1946, he finished second behind William F. Ryan at the Newark National Tourney, losing the finals 2-1-11.
-Tinsley won four Ohio State Opens (1946, 1947, 1948, 1949), six Cedar Point Tourneys (1946, 1949, 1950, 1951, 1952), and two Canadian Opens(1949, 1950).
+Tinsley enlisted in the Navy in 1945 and was stationed at Gulfport, Mississippi, where he won the Southern Louisiana Open.
+In 1946, he finished second behind William F. Ryan at the Newark National Tourney, losing the finals 2–1–11.
+Tinsley won four Ohio State Opens (1946, 1947, 1948, 1949), six Cedar Point Tourneys (1946, 1949, 1950, 1951 and 1952), and two Canadian Opens (1949 and 1950).

-Tinsley was an 8-time three-move world champion(1954, 1955, 1958, 1979, 1981, 1985, 1987, 1989) and once in two-move checkers(1952).
+Tinsley was an eight-time three-move world champion (1954, 1955, 1958, 1979, 1981, 1985, 1987 and 1989) and once in two-move checkers (1952).

-1951-1995 tournament record, excluding the Chinook games:
+His 1951–1995 tournament record, excluding the Chinook games:

 Chinook games

 Tinsley retired from championship play in 1991.
 In August 1992, he defeated the Chinook computer program 4–2 (with 33 draws) in a match.
 Chinook had placed second at the U.S. Nationals in 1990 after Tinsley, which usually qualifies one to compete for the World Championships.
 However, the American Checkers Federation and the English Draughts Association refused to allow a computer to play for the title.
 Unable to appeal their decision, Tinsley resigned his title as World Champion and immediately indicated his desire to play against Chinook.
-The unofficial yet highly publicized match was quickly organized, and was won by Tinsley.
+The unofficial yet highly publicized match was quickly organized, and Tinsley won.

 In one game from their match in 1990, Chinook, playing with white pieces, made a mistake on the tenth move.
 Tinsley remarked, "You're going to regret that."
 Chinook resigned after move 36, only 26 moves later.
 The lead programmer Jonathan Schaeffer looked back into the database and discovered that Tinsley picked the only strategy that could have defeated Chinook from that point and Tinsley was able to see the win 64 moves into the future.

 The ACF and the EDA were placed in the awkward position of naming a new world champion, a title which would be worthless as long as Tinsley was alive.
 The ACF granted Tinsley the title of World Champion Emeritus as a solution.

 In August 1994, a second match with Chinook was organized, but Tinsley withdrew after only six games (all draws) for health reasons.
-Don Lafferty, rated the number two player in the world at the time, replaced Tinsley and fought Chinook to a drawn match at game 20.
+Don Lafferty, rated the number two player in the world, replaced Tinsley and fought Chinook to a drawn match at game 20.
 Tinsley was diagnosed with pancreatic cancer a week after the match, and died seven months later.